 - Leftover cooked turkey: Thighs, breast, carcass and bones or a combination.

-- Broth: You can use either homemade Instant Pot chicken stock or store bought chicken broth or turkey broth.
+- Broth: You can use either homemade chicken broth, Instant Pot chicken broth or store bought chicken broth or turkey broth.

 - Veggies: Onion, garlic, carrots and celery.
 Use what you have.